deva-k/SocialMediaAnalytics/README.md

 # SocialMediaAnalytics
 Tweet data with #americanairlines was extracted through twitter API using rtweet package in R. Various analysis was done and visually presented using a flexdashboard and published as a shinyapp.
+Link to the shiny app : https://devk.shinyapps.io/ShinyTweetsAA2/#section-wordcloud